Medical Letter for Extenuating Circumstances at University

 A detailed clinical description of your condition or circumstances and their onset

-A sustained impact statement — how the condition affected your capacity to study, concentrate, attend, and perform academically over the relevant period
+A sustained impact statement linking the condition directly to your capacity to study, concentrate, attend, and perform academically over the relevant period

 The specific dates or assessment periods affected